-Nurse Registries and Abby Services has also been likened to a Yacht Broker or Realtor.
+Nurse Registries and Abby Services have been likened to a Yacht Broker or Realtor.
 Yacht Brokers & Realtors don’t actually own, produce, or control the product they represent.
 They simply act as a marketplace where consumers can easily and safely obtain these products.
-In a Nurse s’ case the product would be safe and effective pre-screened private caregivers.
+In a Nurse Registries case, the product would be safe and effective pre-screened private caregivers.